cimug-org/CIMTool/docs/schemaops/cimtool-cli.md

 ## Downloading cimtool-cli.jar

 `cimtool-cli.jar` is an optional download co-deployed alongside the **CIMTool** Windows application on the [CIMTool GitHub Releases page](https://github.com/cimug-org/CIMTool/releases).
-It is a separate artifact from the **CIMTool** application ZIP — download only what you need.
+It is a separate artifact from the **CIMTool** application ZIP, so download only what you need.
 Each release provides the following files:

-- `CIMTool-X.Y.Z-win32.win32.x86_64.zip` — the **CIMTool** Eclipse desktop application (Windows only)
+- `CIMTool-X.Y.Z-win32.win32.x86_64.zip`: the **CIMTool** Eclipse desktop application (Windows only)
-- `cimtool-cli.jar` — the standalone cross-platform CLI tool
+- `cimtool-cli.jar`: the standalone cross-platform CLI tool
-- `cimtool-cli.jar.sha256` — SHA-256 checksum for verifying the download
+- `cimtool-cli.jar.sha256`: SHA-256 checksum for verifying the download
-- `logback-debug.xml` — an optional diagnostic logging configuration file (see [Logging and Diagnostics](#logging-and-diagnostics))
+- `logback-debug.xml`: an optional diagnostic logging configuration file (see [Logging and Diagnostics](#logging-and-diagnostics))

 Download `cimtool-cli.jar` and, optionally, `logback-debug.xml` and place them in the same directory.

 !!! note

     If you are optionally interested in verifying the signature on the downloaded JAR, you will need a JDK that includes the `jarsigner` command-line tool.
-Note that `jarsigner` is a JDK tool — it is not included in a JRE-only installation.
+Note that `jarsigner` is a JDK tool, not included in a JRE-only installation.
 [Eclipse Temurin](https://adoptium.net/) is the recommended JDK distribution for this purpose, as other OpenJDK distributions (such as Zulu) may behave differently when verifying signatures produced with an EV certificate.
 To verify:

     ```bat
     "C:\Program Files\Eclipse Adoptium\jdk-20.0.2.9-hotspot\bin\jarsigner.exe" ^